jayaraman-lab/CX-connectome-analysis/Inputs/README.md

 * Figure 6E (TBD what the final visualization will be)
 * Figure 7C
 * Figure 8C,D

+**AVP_reorderedConnectivityMatrix_TuBu2ER.Rmd**: Code for generating regular and re-ordered connectivity matrix of connections from TuBu -> ER neurons in the right bulb (Figure 7 D).

 ### Supplemental information only
 **AVP_Convergence-Divergence-Plots.Rmd**: Create convergence/divergence plots in